nish-kishore/cfa-ngm-widget/README.md

 ## Model Description

-This repo contains code to apply the next-generation method of Diekman et al. (1990) to calculate R0 for an SIR model with 4 risk groups and flexible inputs for varying vaccine allocation to the 4 groups.
+This repo contains code to apply the next-generation method of Diekman et al. (1990) to calculate R0 for an SIR model with 3 risk groups and flexible inputs for varying vaccine allocation to each group.

 ### Next generation matrix calculation